ANSSI-FR/tabi/README.md

 Options:
-  -h, --help            show this help message and exit -f, --file            files' content comes from mabo -p PIPE, --pipe=PIPE  Read the MRT filenames used as input from this pipe -d, --disable         disable checks of the filenames' RIS format -j JOBS, --jobs=JOBS  Number of jobs that will process the files -a ASES, --ases=ASES  File containing the ASes to monitor -s, --stats           Enable code profiling
+  -h, --help            show this help message and exit -f, --file            files content comes from mabo -p PIPE, --pipe=PIPE  Read the MRT filenames used as input from this pipe -d, --disable         disable checks of the filenames RIS format -j JOBS, --jobs=JOBS  Number of jobs that will process the files -a ASES, --ases=ASES  File containing the ASes to monitor -s, --stats           Enable code profiling